 \subsection{Results on VQA-CP2 and VQA-CP1}

 We compare how our method GenB performs in relation to the recent state-of-the-art methods that focus on bias reduction as shown in~\Tref{tab:overall}.
 For VQA-CP2, we first list the \emph{baseline architectures} in the first section.
-Then, we compare our method to the methods that \emph{modify language modules} (DLR~\cite{jing2020dlr}, VGQE~\cite{kv2020reducing}), \emph{strengthen visual attention} (HINT~\cite{selvaraju2019taking}, SCR~\cite{wu2019self}), \emph{ensemble based methods}, (AReg~\cite{ramakrishnan2018overcoming}, RUBi~\cite{cadene2019rubi}, LMH~\cite{clark2019dont}, CF-VQA~\cite{niu2021cfvqa}, and GGE~\cite{han2021greedy}) and \emph{balance training data} by changeing the training distribution (CVL~\cite{Abbasnejad_2020_CVPR}, RandImg~\cite{teney2020value}, SSL~\cite{zhu2021overcoming}, CSS~\cite{chen2020counterfactual}, Mutant~\cite{gokhale2020mutant}, and D-VQA~\cite{wen2021debiased}) in the respective sections.
+Then, we compare our method to the methods that \emph{modify language modules} (DLR~\cite{jing2020dlr}, VGQE~\cite{kv2020reducing}), \emph{strengthen visual attention} (HINT~\cite{selvaraju2019taking}, SCR~\cite{wu2019self}), \emph{ensemble based methods}, (AReg~\cite{ramakrishnan2018overcoming}, RUBi~\cite{cadene2019rubi}, LMH~\cite{clark2019dont}, CF-VQA~\cite{niu2021cfvqa}, GGE~\cite{han2021greedy}) and \emph{balance training data} by changeing the training distribution (CVL~\cite{Abbasnejad_2020_CVPR}, RandImg~\cite{teney2020value}, SSL~\cite{zhu2021overcoming}, CSS~\cite{chen2020counterfactual}, Mutant~\cite{gokhale2020mutant}, D-VQA~\cite{wen2021debiased}, KDDAug~\cite{chen2022kddaug}) in the respective sections.
 Among the balancing training data methods, while some methods swap the image and questions from the supposed pairs~\cite{teney2020value,zhu2021overcoming,wen2021debiased}, counterfactuals based methods generate counterfactual samples masking critical words or objects~\cite{chen2020counterfactual} or by using an external inpainting network to create a new subset of data~\cite{gokhale2020mutant}.
+In addition, as IntroD~\cite{niu2021introd} is seen as a technique built on top of certain previous methods, we include the scores in their respective categories.
 Our model (GenB) is in line with the ensemble models listed.
 Following previous works~\cite{niu2021cfvqa}, we do not compare to methods that change training distribution as these methods conflict with the original intent of VQA-CP~(which is to test whether VQA models rely on prior training data~\cite{agrawal2018don}) and are listed in the bottom of~\Tref{tab:overall}.

-In \Tref{tab:overall}, our method achieves the state-of-the-art performance on the VQA-CP2 dataset, surpassing the second best (GGE~\cite{han2021greedy}) by 1.43\%.
-The performance of our model on all three categories (``Yes/No,'' ``Num,'' and ``Other'') are within the top-3 consistently.
-Our method also performs highly favorably in the ``Other'' metric.
+In \Tref{tab:overall}, our method achieves state-of-the-art performance on VQA-CP2, surpassing the second best (GGE~\cite{han2021greedy}) by 1.83\%.
+The performance of our model on all three categories (``Yes/No,'' ``Num,'' ``Other'') are within top-3 consistently for the same backbone architecture.
+Our method also performs highly favorably on ``Other''.